San Marcos, Texas: Education

 San Marcos is home to Texas State University, a multidisciplinary public research university that was established in 1899.

 For primary and secondary education, San Marcos is served by the San Marcos Consolidated Independent School District.
 San Marcos High School is the district's sole high school.
 San Marcos Academy, a private high school, is in the city.
-Doris Miller Middle School and Owen Goodnight Middle School are the two middle schools located in San Marcos.
-San Marcos is home to seven elementary schools: Rodriguez, Hernandez, Mendez, Crockett, Travis, Bowie, and DeZavala Elementary Schools.
+Doris Miller Middle School and Owen Goodnight Middle School are the two middle schools located in San Marcos and is home to seven elementary schools: Rodriguez, Hernandez, Mendez, Crockett, Travis, Bowie, and DeZavala.
 The city also houses a prekindergarten school, named Bonham Pre-K.

 San Marcos is also served by the Hays Consolidated Independent School District, in which Blanco Vista Elementary School is located within the San Marcos city limits in the extreme northeastern part of the city.

 The Forensic Anthropology Center at Texas State is one of the four extant body farms in the United States and the largest such forensics research facility in the world.

 San Marcos is also home to Aquarena Center, the Meadows Center for Water and the Environment, the San Marcos National Fish Hatchery and Aquatic Resource Center, the A. E. Wood Texas Fish Hatchery, the San Marcos Nature Center, the Centro Cultural Hispano de San Marcos, and the Indigenous Cultures Institute.